 4. How do I know when my dough is ready?

-5. Why did my sourdough not rise?
+5. Why didn't my sourdough rise?

 Conclusion